nazmul-nhb/nhb-toolbox-docs/docs/utilities/number/roman-numerals.md

 ### Returns

-- A `string` representing the Roman numeral form of the number.
-Type `RomanNumeralCap` represents up to 5 characters in *Roman*.
+- A `RomanNumeralCap` representing the Roman numeral form of the number.
+Type `RomanNumeralCap` represents up to 5 characters in *Roman* and does not enforce valid Roman numeral formation.

 ### Throws